Who can see review analytics?

 - Timeframe: Filter to see analytics from any reviews completed in the specified timeframe

-- Skills and categories: Filter to focus on particular skills, questions, or categories
+- Competencies and categories: Filter to focus on particular competencies, questions, or categories

-- Custom attributes: Filter to see the results for employees that have a particular custom attribute (defined in the 'Users & Teams' section by the super admin)
+- Custom attributes: Filter to see the results for employees that have a particular custom attribute (defined in the 'Employees' section by the super admin)

 Please note: Filters remain in place if you switch from one view to another.